University Counselling Service Guide

 Online mental health resources are available on a range of topics including:

-To see the full range, go to the UTAS Counselling Page on the Student Portal.
+To see the full range, go to our Wellbeing Resources page on the Student Portal.

-We also run weekly drop-in mindfulness sessions and wellbeing webinars on a range of topics and we'd love to see you there.
+We also run weekly drop-in mindfulness sessions and other wellbeing events on a range of topics and we'd love to see you there.